Service brief · Chapter I · Incorporation

 • PAN and TAN delivered

 Both are allotted alongside incorporation.
-Soft copies appear in your dashboard within 24 hours of MCA approval; physical PAN card is couriered to the registered office.
+Soft copies appear in your dashboard within 24 hours of approval.

-The recurring obligations begin in the first full financial year after incorporation.
+The yearly routine starts from the first full financial year after incorporation.

-• Form 8 (annual accounts)By 30 October each year
+• Statement of accounts (Form 8)By 30 October each year

 • Statutory auditOnly if turnover > ₹40L or contribution > ₹25L